Columnists, Past Issues, Tami Kamin Meyer, V12I2

 “Working somewhere that is toxic would be detrimental to the company, employees, and clients/customers.
 They will feel it,” says Steele.
 “Empathy and emotional intelligence are important to one’s mental health.
 Emotional awareness is important.”

-He suggests company owners should ask themselves if they want to put the time and energy into caring for people.
+He suggests that company owners ask themselves whether they want to put the time and energy into caring for people.

 “I think they should,” he says.